|Armenia, Byzantium, and

 Also the standard Armenian Divine Liturgy used today is believed by scholars

 to be an older version of the Divine Liturgy of St. Basil along with borrowings

 from the Liturgy of St. John Chrysostom.
 In the diffusion of the various

 liturgical rites of the Church (see chart below), the Armenian and Byzantine

-saints held in common on their respective liturgical calendars.
+majority of saints held in common on their respective liturgical calendars.